josegonzalez/go-avahi-register/README.md

 ### Running avahi-register

-Using the above `config.json`, `avahi-register` may be triggered as follows:
+Using the above config file, `avahi-register` may be triggered as follows:

 ```shell
 avahi-register run